 About Virtual Tours

-The Crane Trust, a nonprofit habitat maintenance organization in central Nebraska, has come up with a novel approach for viewing the one-of-a-kind sandhill crane migration each spring.
+The Crane Trust, a nonprofit habitat maintenance organization in central Nebraska, offers a novel approach for viewing the one-of-a-kind sandhill crane migration each spring.

 During the annual migration, 1 million or more sandhill cranes pass through central Nebraska on their way to breeding grounds in the north.
 It’s not unusual for more than 200,000 cranes to be found along the Platte River near the Crane Trust at any given time.